this is where RESPONSIBILITY BROADENS

 All new students shall be on probation for a period of one year to establish their academic ability, behavior, and ability to study in the Christian environment of Resurrection School.

 Students who are functioning at an academic level two years below their grade will not be admitted or re-enrolled.

-Following the stated policy, decisions on admission shall be made by the school principal and pastor.
+Following the stated policy, decisions on admission shall be made by the school principal.

 Students are admitted to Resurrection School based on the parents’ understanding and acceptance that their children will be receiving a Catholic education that meets the mission and philosophies described within the Resurrection School handbook.